Some friends are having some troubles so I present to you an abridged educational autobiography.

 So I read more books.
 I read bell hooks and Jessica Valenti, Courtney Martin and Naomi Wolf.
 My feminist awakening was life-changing.
 I became almost bold.
 It occurred to me that my father’s treatment of me had little to do with myself, as an individual, but everything to do with myself, as a woman.
 I was able to separate the abuse from something that was inherently my fault and see that it was his pattern with all women – from the dawn of time until the end of time.
 And that was liberating.

-Those last three books had a profound effect on me.
-Feminism was cool and all, but I was mostly being exposed to white middle-class academic feminism.
+Those last three had a profound effect on me.
+Feminism was cool, but I was mostly being exposed to white middle-class academic feminism.
 And while I am white, I wasn’t culturally white.
-Having grown up in foster homes and in the barrio and in poverty, I existed in this weird cultural miasma.
+My unconventional background made relating difficult.
 I had no idea where I belonged.
 Reading these books forced me to understand structuralism and how inequalities are nurtured by a dominant culture.
-That heavy weight of responsibility I had carried for so long began to vanish.
+As I educated myself, that heavy weight of responsibility I had carried for so long began to vanish.
 Like a phoenix, I began to rise from the life I had blindly created for myself.
 They taught me that change – deep, personal change – was possible.
 It was never too late to be educated.
 It was never too late to start over.
 It was never too late to try.
 Malcolm X, particularly, will always hold a special place in my heart.
 In addition, learning about astronomy and understanding just how miniscule we all were in the great scheme of things – was incredibly comforting.
 “You are made of star stuff” was one of the most amazing things anyone had ever told me.
 For the first time, I felt connected to the world, connected to humanity.
 We were all created in the core of a dying star.

 Still, I felt I wasn’t smart enough to go back to school.
-I was more well-read and socially conscious than many graduates from top schools, but that lingering voice in my head told me I was fundamentally dumb.
 At that time, I had started tutoring at a homeless shelter and one of my students called me out on my own lack of a college education.
 “To prove to you that you can go to college,” I told her.
 “I will go back to college – for reals.”

 That first semester was shaky and I went home and cried every day – convinced I wouldn’t be able to write this essay or that essay.
 I was overcome with stress and pressure – this was it, I reminded myself.
-I cannot fuck up this time.
-I also had to learn how to balance a full-time job and school and homework.
-But I sincerely put my all into it and wanted it so badly that funny things started happening: I always got A’s (left community college with a 4.0 GPA).
+After figuring out how to balance full-time work and going to school, awesome things started happening: I always got A’s (left community college with a 4.0 GPA).
 Professors reached out to me as mentors.
-I was offered a “free ride” at a great (albeit expensive) university.
+I was offered a “free ride” at a great university.
 More professors noticed my academic sincerity and took an interest in my education.
-I discovered incredible friends and a normal, complicated life.
+I discovered incredible friends and a normal, complicated, full, and happy life.
 And more importantly, I developed a sense of identity that, I hope, is rooted in compassion for others and myself.

 Now, I am in a good place even though I am still obviously a work in progress.
 Most of my friends see me as someone intelligent, kind, and responsible.
 Sometimes, I think people think I’ve just always been good at things.
 Or, that I’ve always just been popular.
-Or, that I’ve always just been lucky.
 Or that I’ve always “been smart.”
 And I am OK with that, because sometimes winning in life means people can’t tell where or what you came from.
-Most people don’t realize I struggle with feeling deserving almost every day.
-That I have moments where I am convinced my friends actually hate me.
-I still have anxiety over school and I am still shocked when I am rewarded for hard work.
-At times, I still fear that people will discover that I am really a fraud.
-And, to this day, my most challenging things are believing my voice is important and that it is OK to need things from people.
-That I am not a selfish bitch for wanting.

 Other people’s stories have helped and guided me so much in life.
 I realize that I am in a position to serve – I wouldn’t be so presumptuous to say as an inspiration (we all have different dreams)- but, maybe, as a guide for some.
 A friendly nudge that says, “It is possible.
 You can rise up.
 It will be hard, but you can rise up.”
 You will make mistakes, and they don’t have to define you.
 You can admit you were wrong and be reborn.You can be brave.
 Regardless of what path in life you take, you can be brave.

-And to my friends who think they are stuck or trapped or meaningless, there is a light.
-Your story IS important.
+To my friends who think they are stuck or trapped or meaningless, there is a light.
+It doesn’t matter if you’ve had it hard or had it easy.
+Your story is important.
 Sharing your story is important.
-Not giving up on yourself is important.
-There are amazing experiences and good people in the world.
+Everyone has loved someone, lost someone, and is scared of something.
+Still, there are amazing experiences and good people in the world.
 Persevere with a sincere heart and the universe will root for you.
 As Bukowski once said:

 “there is a light somewhere.